 The Bank leases a building for office accommodation from the Government of the Republic of Trinidad and Tobago (GORTT).
 The remaining term of the existing lease is two years and five months with a further option to extend for twenty years.

-Leased assets may not be used as security for borrowing purposes.
+The leased asset is not used as security for borrowing purposes.